carlsuburbmates/suburbmates-mvp/docs/SSOT.md

 # Single Source of Truth (SSOT) - Core Terminology

-This document defines the canonical terminology for the Darebin Business Directory application.
+This document defines the canonical terminology for the Suburbmates application.
 All user-facing text, documentation, and code comments should adhere to these definitions to ensure clarity and consistency.

 ---